NashaFrith/chessmate/README.md

 Hey there!
 In 2024 I created a fun little chess bot that played chess against me.
 I am recoding and uploading it now!
 Improvements underway:

--- Replacing min max algorithm and piece value assignment with a neural network evaluation model
+-- Replace min max algorithm and piece value assignment with a neural network evaluation model

 -- Rework current piece movement using bitboards